 Almost completely ignored were the unemployed Alabamians, black and white, mostly poor people, whose chances of finding work in construction, in poultry processing plants, on farms, and in other areas dominated by immigrants, became noticeably better.
 The one such person briefly interviewed by the Times said that he did not blame the immigrants for his problems, but rather those who brought them here to profit from their low pay [Robertson].
 The Times editorial made much of the provision dealing with school children, incorrectly implying that the law called for expulsion of children who were not citizens.

 I've seen no reports that Alabama employers losing their low-paid workers are increasing pay and improving working conditions.
-But, if the law is upheld and enforced, they will have to do this in order to stay in business.
+If the law is upheld and enforced, they will have to do this in order to stay in business.

 An obvious problem with individual states attacking the immigration problem is that rising labor costs in those states will put farmers and manufacturers at a disadvantage with respect to competitors in other states (not to mention in other countries).
 We need action on the national level.
 But the Obama administration is moving in the opposite direction.
 Deportation of illegal immigrants not found guilty of conventional crimes is being suspended, and such people are being issued work permits [CBS].
 Instead of vigorously enforcing existing laws, the president is implementing a form of amnesty.
 This reinforces the argument that states must enforce federal immigration laws, because the federal government is not doing the job.